 National Science Foundation Research Traineeship

 The National Science Foundation Research Traineeship (NRT), “Sustainable Oceans: From Policy to Science to Decisions” program will train the next generation of marine scientists under a new paradigm that puts the policy focus on the front-end of the research and training enterprise as a means of building more effective links between the science and decisions on sustainable use of living marine resources.
+This program is in its final active year, and the application window has closed.

 Bodega Marine Sciences Association